k-chuang/k-chuang.github.io/_pages/about.md

 permalink: "/about/"
 ---

 Hello world!
 I'm Kevin Chuang.
-I'm a software engineer and also a data engineer (I should just pick one and stick with it).

-I have a BS in electrical engineering from University of California, San Diego and a MS in software engineering with a specialization in data science at San Jose State University.
+I'm a software engineer with a background in electrical engineering and a master's in software engineering with a focus on data science.
+I transitioned into software after discovering a passion for programming, starting with small automation scripts in Python and evolving into building full-scale systems across data, backend, and infrastructure.

-I decided to switch from EE to software engineering, because I realized I really enjoyed programming.
-I am mostly self-taught in Python and started learning by writing little Python scripts to automate things like moving files around or downloading lots of audio files online.
-To further my knowledge and passion, I decided to pursue a Master's in software engineering.
-That's where I realized the power of software & data, and how much I enjoyed working with both.
-This led me to engage in a career as a Data Engineer, where I can happily work with both.

-Rather then list out all of my hobbies, I want to show what I do on my free time.
-Whenever I have time, I enjoy spending time on personal software projects & showcasing them on Github.
-In addition, I really enjoy gaming, skateboarding, and traveling, and I also enjoy creating & editing Youtube videos around these 3 hobbies using Final Cut Pro.
-I love photography, and always try to take pictures especially when I travel (usually with just my iPhone, but thinking about getting a film camera).
-You can check these photos out on my VSCO profile (link below).
-More recently, I started playing a lot of online chess on Chess.com, slowly trying to reach 1200 rating in Rapid games (and trying not to get tilted when I lose 5 games in a row or blunder the queen).

-Below are my social links that showcase some of my hobbies.
-Feel free to follow me on any of the platforms!
+I enjoy solving complex problems, designing scalable systems, and continuously learning new technologies.
+My experience spans data, backend development, and machine learning, and I'm excited about roles that allow me to work across the stack.

+I spend my free time building personal software projects, many of which live on GitHub.
+Beyond code, I’m passionate about gaming, skateboarding, and travel and I capture these moments through photography and video.
+I enjoy editing with Final Cut Pro and sharing visual stories on VSCO.
+Recently, I’ve been exploring film photography and finding new ways to blend creativity with technology.

 <div class="page__footer-follow">
 <ul class="social-icons">